reinvented/thinglink/README.md

-You should now find all images on your site automatically have the Thinglink tagging tool enabled: just hover over an image and you should see the Thinglink toolbar in the top-left.
+You should now find all images on your site automatically have the Thinglink tagging tool enabled: just hover over an image and you should see the Thinglink toolbar in the top-left corner.